Skip to content

 Documentation and handoff

-The deployment should be understandable after handoff, not trapped inside mystery infrastructure.
+The deployment stays understandable after handoff, not trapped inside mystery infrastructure.

 VPS-first posture